-In Honduras, on March 16, the country's factory owners' association agreed to a temporary two-week shutdown of the garment sector.
-Most, but not all, of the more than two dozen factories on which the WRC has gathered information have informed workers that they will pay workers' wages during at least the first two weeks of the shutdown.
+In Honduras, all garment factories have been shut down since March 16.
+Most, but not all, of the more than two dozen factories on which the WRC has gathered information voluntarily paid workers' wages during at least the first two weeks of the shutdown.
+The country's ministry of labor, however, has authorized factories, with written agreement of employees, to deduct wages paid during the shutdown from workers' statutory holiday and vacation pay.41